Erjonio/Natchez-Payments-Automation/README.md

 10. **Fulfillment Verification:** Successfully redirect back to the parent web application context and confirm landing on the final `/checkout/finish` view.

 ### TC-NATCHEZ-CURBSTONE-03: E2E New User Shared Wishlist to Curbstone Checkout Flow
-**Title:** Verify user journey from shared wishlist checkout initiation,registration funnel, address placement selection, promo code validation,Shipping Assurance activation, and checkout clearance via the Curbstone payment iframe gateway.
+**Title:** Verify user journey from shared wishlist checkout initiation, registration funnel, address placement selection, promo code validation, Shipping Assurance activation, and checkout clearance via the Curbstone payment iframe gateway.

 **Execution Steps:**
 1. **Wishlist Access:** Navigate directly to the shared wishlist repository and add the item to the cart.